milexm/AI/README.md

 > [!WARNING]
 > **General or Strong AI**.
 This type of AI is hypothetical and refers to machines that possess human-level intelligence.
 General AI would have the ability to understand, learn, and apply knowledge in a manner similar to humans across various domains.
 As of now, true general AI does not exist, and its development remains a subject of research and speculation.
+>
+> Despite its numerous benefits, AI also raises `ethical` and `societal concerns`, such as privacy, job displacement, bias in algorithms, and potential misuse of AI technologies.

 ## References